uikit/uikit-site/docs/pages/filter.md

 ## Accessibility

-The Filter component handles setting the appropriate WAI-ARIA Roles, States, and Properties.
+The Filter component automatically sets the appropriate WAI-ARIA roles, states and properties.

-The Filter Control element has the state `aria-selected`.
+- The *filter controls* have the `aria-selected` state.

 ### Keyboard Interaction